elixircnx/parse_elixir_client/README.md

 ## Status

-This client is alpha status.
-It needs more testing at the production-level, and so we encourage you to try it out and give us your feedback.
+This client needs more testing at the production-level, and so we encourage you to try it out and give us your feedback.

 ## License